muppet9010/factorio-muppet-streamer/README.md

 Argument Requirements:

 - Mandatory = the setting must be provided.
-- Mandatory Special - the setting is/can be mandatory, see the details on the setting for specifics.
+- Mandatory Special = the setting is/can be mandatory, see the details on the setting for specifics.
 - Optional = you are free to include or exclude the setting.
 The default value will be listed and used when the setting isn't included.

+Number ranges:

+- Many settings will have non-documented common sense minimum number requirements. i.e. you can't have leaky flamethrower activate for 0 or less bursts.
+These will raise a warning on screen and the command won't run.
+- Many settings will have non-documented maximum values at extremes.
+The known ones will be capped to the maximum allowed, i.e. number of seconds to delay an event for.
+However, so will be unknown about and are generally Factorio internal limits, so will not be prevented and may cause crashes.
+For this reason experimenting with ridiculously large numbers isn't advised.

 When updating the mod make sure there aren't any effects active or queued for action (in delay).
 As the mod is not kept backwards compatible when new features are added or changed.
 The chance of an effect being active when the mod is being updated seems very low given their usage, but you've been warned.